Cyanic76/Discord-at-someone/README.md

 Yet another Discord bot simulating @someone.

 ## What is @someone ?
 It was an old Discord feature that got removed.
 It was meant to randomly ping someone.
-That's what this bot does instead.
+This bot aims to bring the feature back to Discord.

+[Click here](https://www.youtube.com/watch?v=BeG5FqTpl9U) to view Discord's @someone showcase.

 ## How to use ?
 Say `@someone` or mention the bot.